abhaymise/abhaymise.github.io/resume/CV.md

 | [Github Profile](https://github.com/abhaymise/abhaymise.github.io)

 ## About Me:
 Passionate and accomplished Machine Learning Professional with a decade of hands-on expertise in Computer Vision, Natural Language Processing, Recommender Systems, and complex problem-solving.
 Proven track record of leading teams, engaging with clients, and contributing impactful research to the field.
 A dedicated individual with a passion for innovation and a drive to deliver cutting-edge solutions.
 ## Objective
 With my extensive experience, I am well-equipped and prepared to take on roles, in the field of Machine Learning, where I can drive impactful innovation, mentor talent, and contribute to organizational excellence and growth.
 ***
 ## Professional Experience:

 ### Machine Learning Lead - Target Corporation (Feb 2021 – Present)

+#### LLM powered Document search system
+- Developed a scalable search system enabling natural language, keyword, and semantic searches through document images.
+- Leveraged Kafka for asynchronous data ingestion and Spark for OCR processing, keyword extraction, and visual embeddings generation using CLIP.
+- Designed and implemented indexing and search functionalities using Elasticsearch and Milvus, ensuring high performance and scalability.
+- Built LLM powered advanced RAG flow for entity extraction from unstructured textual data

 #### Anomaly Detection System for Data Pipeline
 - Developed an anomaly detection system to prevent corrupt images from entering the data pipeline.